-What follows is a by no means exhaustive list of evangelical groups currently active in schools in England and Wales.
+What follows is a by no means exhaustive list of groups that have been reported to us as engaging in evangelism in schools in England and Wales.
 In addition to the groups identified below, many schools often have 'relationships' with local churches and individuals who visit schools to participate in school worship and assist with RE provision.

 If you think any of this information needs updating, or would like to report a group, please get in touch.

 These groups have been reported as causing concerns, but may be doing legitimate work in schools, alongside any problematic activities and inappropriate evangelism.